google/proto-quic/src/net/docs/life-of-a-url-request.md

 From the perspective of the lower layer pool, all of its sockets that a higher layer pools owns are actively in use, even when the higher layer pool considers them idle.
-As a result, when a lower layer pool is at its connection limit and needs to make a new connection, it will ask any higher layer pools pools to close an idle connection if they have one, so it can make a new connection.
+As a result, when a lower layer pool is at its connection limit and needs to make a new connection, it will ask any higher layer pools to close an idle connection if they have one, so it can make a new connection.

 Since sockets in the higher layer pool are also in a group in the lower layer pool, they must have their own distinct group name.
 This is needed so that, for